 The main concern with having an indoor cat during pregnancy is the risk of toxoplasmosis.
 Toxoplasmosis is a parasitic infection that can be contracted through contact with contaminated soil, water, or anything else that has been in contact with infected animal feces – including cats.
 While the infection itself is usually mild and poses no threat to healthy adults, it can be very dangerous for pregnant women and their developing babies.

 If you contract toxoplasmosis during pregnancy, there is a risk that your baby could develop serious health problems, including vision problems and mental disabilities.
+That being said, the chances of contracting toxoplasmosis from your indoor cat are actually quite low – especially if you take some basic precautions.
+The first step is to have your cat tested for toxoplasmosis (most veterinarians offer this service).

 If your cat tests positive for the infection, he or she will need to be treated with antibiotics before you become pregnant (or as soon as possible after becoming pregnant).
 Additionally, it’s important to avoid contact with your cat’s litter box – either have someone else clean it out regularly or wear gloves when doing it yourself.
 Finally, practice good hygiene by washing your hands thoroughly after handling your pet or anything in his/her environment (including food bowls and toys).